 DZIF-10c is a human monoclonal antibody of the IgG1 kappa isotype (see section 1.4).
 [REDACTED]

-[REDACTED]

-[REDACTED]

-[REDACTED]

-[REDACTED]

-The solvent for dilution of DZIF-10c will also be used as placebo for the inhaled application.
-Sterile normal saline (NaCl 0.9%) procured from a commercial source and approved for clinical application will be used as placebo for the intravenous infusion.
+Sterile normal saline (NaCl 0.9%) procured from a commercial source and approved for clinical application will be used as placebo.

 5.9.2.1.
 Manufacture of the Investigational Medicinal Product